yext/search-ui-react/docs/answers-react-components.sectionheadercssclasses.md

 ## SectionHeaderCssClasses interface

-The CSS class interface used for .
+The CSS class interface used for SectionHeader.

 <b>Signature:</b>